 First things first, these passes do not work on all trains in Japan!
 There are about nine private train companies besides JR in Tokyo alone.
 If your destination is on the Keikyu line or the Odakyu line, you’re gonna have to pay extra.

 Let’s say, for example, you want to visit the thousands of beckoning cat statues at Gotoku-ji Temple in Setagaya, and post them to your Instagram.
 There aren’t any JR trains that connect to this part of Tokyo.
 Your “unlimited” pass won’t do any good in this case.

 How much does the JR Pass cost?

-The prices will increase slightly in Oct.
-2019 due to Japan’s consumption tax going from 8% to 10%, so if you wanna save a few coins you’d better buy it now.
+The prices will increase by over 60% from October 2023, so if you wanna save you’d better buy it now.